It's Friday, September 24, 2021; 288 days until the sixteenth annual...RAGTIME TO RICHES FESTIVAL!

 Best thing Jim liked about performing at the OCM was when the children themselves (and some grown-ups) took turns showing what they could do on those ivories.

 Jim helped get the Ragtime to Riches Festival started in 2005; the following year, he helped found the Great Plains Ragtime Society, a group out to run the R to R fest and to help promote old-time piano in the Omaha/Council Bluffs/Bellevue area.
-And to that end, Jim agreed to let a film crew shoot footage of him in 2009 and 2010 for "The Entertainers," a documentary about the World Championship Old-Time Piano Playing Contest.
-(The movie made its debut at the Wisconsin Film Festival on 4-20-2012, and has since gone on to win six awards at the various film festivals where the film's been shown.)
+And to that end, Jim agreed to let a film crew shoot footage of him in 2009 and 2010 for "The Entertainers," a documentary about the World Championship Old-Time Piano Playing Contest and Festival.
+(The movie made its debut at the Wisconsin Film Festival on 4-20-2012, and went on to win six awards at the various film festivals where the film was shown.)

 Speaking of movie...late in 2011, Jim added the title of accompanist to his resume when he got the chance to cue a showing of Buster Keaton's 1926 silent classic, "The General," at Omaha's specialty theater Film Streams.

-And in 2013, Jim got involved with helping the Omaha Creative Institute bring Luke Jerram's famous "Play Me, I'm Yours" street-piano art project to the Omaha/Council Bluffs/Bellevue area.
+And in 2013, Jim got involved with helping the Omaha Creative Institute (since renamed Amplify Arts) bring Luke Jerram's famous "Play Me, I'm Yours" street-piano art project to the Omaha/Council Bluffs/Bellevue area.

 Jim says he had a ball during the two-week-long exhibit: "I saw a lot of smiling faces."